 Depart Tucson and travel with us to the harbor town of Dana Point, California.
 Dana Point Harbor provides slips and mooring for over 2,500 boats along with many attractions including shopping, sport fishing, walking, bicycling, parasailing and a host of recreational activities adjacent to Doheny State Park, one of California’s most famous beaches.
 We will arrive in time to check in to our hotel, see the sun set over the Pacific and enjoy a group dinner.
 (D)

 Today we enjoy Dana Point where we will have a seaside lunch before the culminating event of this tour—a whale watching cruise!
 You’ve never experienced anything like this.
-Thanks to underwater, glass viewing pods on the boat, you will come face to face with some of the largest creatures on the planet.
 Dana Point is known as the World’s Whale Capital and March is a prime time to see them in numbers.
 Likely sightings include gray whales, blue whales, humpback whales, orcas, and large pods of dolphins.
-Tonight is a free evening.
+This afternoon we take an express ferry to Catalina Island, which boasts a year-round “Mediterranean climate” with warm, sunny days and cool evening breezes.
+Upon arrival in the town of Avalon, we will have lunch followed by a scenic driving tour of the town, and then we check in for our three-night stay on the Island at the Atwater Hotel.
+Tonight we have a free evening.
 (B,L)

 Leave your sea legs behind but take your memories as we return to the mainland by boat and then on to Tucson.
 (B)